Some of us distrust God because we disagree with his moral values.

 Moral disagreements with God usually arise for one of five reasons.

-We lack understanding of what God actually says in the Bible.
-Instead, we rely on the incorrect doctrine of those who are equally ignorant or on the rhetoric of those who actively oppose him.
+We lack understanding of what God says in the Bible.
+Instead, we rely on the incorrect doctrines of those who are equally ignorant or on the rhetoric of those who actively oppose him.

 We distrust God generally because he allows suffering to exist.
 We incorrectly believe that he is indifferent to affliction and, therefore, untrustworthy.
-We reject his moral values as a consequence of this misperception.
+We reject his moral values as a consequence of this misconception.

-We are offended by judgmental believers who obnoxiously purport to speak for God.
-We understandably do not want to be associated with them.
-We mistakenly presume that God shares their contempt and disdain.
+We are offended by judgmental believers who purport to speak for God.
+We understandably do not want to associate with them, so we disdain God’s values because we mistakenly presume that he shares their obnoxious contempt.

-We are unwilling to agree with God, because that would require us to revise our values, and possibly change our behavior, sometimes at considerable social and economic risk.
-Disagreeing with God is safer, more comfortable, and maybe more pleasurable.
+We are unwilling to agree with God because that would require us to revise our values and change our behavior, sometimes at considerable social and economic risk.
+Disagreeing with God is safer, more comfortable, and sometimes more pleasurable.

 Regardless of our underlying motivation, moral disagreements with God evidence our fallen nature.